slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ## On jealousy and envy

 <!--
+-- x\@djehutyspeaks] * Your aura disturbs their demons.
+-- x\@elonmusk] * Poverty can and will be eliminated, but envy is eternal -- x\@naval] * Envy is the acknowledgment of having lost a secret race.
+-- x\@redatheart0] * One thing about copycats they are always one step behind you, they live in your past.
+-- x\@vicky] * Black sheep of the house is always the golden child of the world.
+-- x\@wisdomtldr] * Being envious of many is a sign of low self-esteem.
+Being envious of no one is a sign of narcissism.

-- A inveja mata-nos.
++ A inveja mata-nos.
 O sucesso dá-nos vida!
-- Humans hate the most successful humans as it makes their little egos feel inferior.
++ Humans hate the most successful humans as it makes their little egos feel inferior.
 -->

 > *"You’ll never be criticized by someone who is doing more than you.
 You’ll always be criticized by someone who is doing less.
 Remember that."